Jamón jamón: Release

 The film premiered in Spain on 4 September 1992.
 It later screened at the 49th Venice International Film Festival.

 Reception

 Rotten Tomatoes gives the film a 69% rating from 16 reviews with the consensus: "It isn't as provocative or amusing as it pretends to be, but Jamón jamón's cheerfully overheated melodrama is often its own reward."

 Ángel Fernández-Santos of El País wrote that the film "is uneven, it lurches and lurches, like a drifting canoe, but when it rises to the crest of its waves it reaches the memorable".

+Jamón jamón made $7 million rentals from international exports.
 The film was number one in Spain and grossed $2.5 million.
-It was also number one in Italy and grossed a further $3.5 million in Europe.
+It was also number one in Italy and grossed a further $3.5 million.